gzuidhof/cad/report.md

       distance_transform = cv2.distanceTransform(closing, cv2.cv.CV_DIST_L2,5)

       return distance_transform
 ```
 * **Blobness measures**, both Laplacian of Gaussian (`skimage.feature.blob_log`) and Determinant of Hessian ( `skimage.feature.blob_doh`).
 For every pixel the value of this feature is set to the size of the blob the pixel is part of (6x).
 * **Histogram equalized intensities**.
-Intensity values of T1, T2 and FLAIR-weighted images after histogram equalization (3x).
-We also applied contrast limited adaptive histogram equalization (CLAHE), but this did not improve the classification result and was thus omitted.
+This function is useful when the pixel values of an image are clustered in a specific range only.
+The function maps the intensity distributions to a wider and more uniform distribution, thus increasing the contrast of the image by profiting of the whole range of values.
+We used the intensity values of T1, T2 and FLAIR-weighted images after histogram equalization (3x) as features.
+We also applied contrast limited adaptive histogram equalization (CLAHE).
+Instead of normal histogram equalization which uses the global contrast of an image, CLAHE does this locally.
+However, this did not improve the classification result and was thus omitted.
 * **Fraction of max feature**.
 We found that often the lesions were the brightest pixels in FLAIR-weighted images.
 This feature is a sort of inverse distance measure for every pixel to this intensity value, dramatized by performing some arbitrary high power, we used 4 (see code snippet below).

 ```python